JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: is simply not use white
 NS: use a shade fo gray
 NS: and then so to fall off
-NS: and select the fall off aroudn the brush
+NS: and select the fall off around the brush

 JR: yes. oh before i pass out ... how did you make that round one on your example